• Skip to primary navigation

 Mango fruit pit with bits of flesh still on it.

-3) Peeling the Mango First
+3) Peeling the Mango Before You Cut: 2 Methods

 Many people like to peel the mango first.
 You'll usually be able to get the most of the fruit this way, but I only suggest it if you're very confident with a knife.
 Mangoes are incredibly slippery, so it's precarious and not necessarily the safest method.

-- Peel the mango.
+Method 1.
+Peel the mango.
 Then holding it very carefully, perhaps with a paper towel, make the first cut on one side of the pit.
 Once you've done that, place the peeled mango, flat side down, to horizontally cut the second half off.
 Now you can slice and dice.

 Whole peeled mango on cutting board with peels next to it.